Fair Price Marking

-Leverage is inherent in derivative contracts, combined with high volatility of crypto-currencies can lead to unwarranted liquidations.
-Lack of liquidity could further exacerbate this situation as price swings in a derivatives contract relative to the underlying index could widen even further.
+Leverage that is inherent in derivative contracts, combined with the high volatility of cryptocurrencies, can lead to unwarranted liquidations.
+Lack of liquidity could further exacerbate this situation as price swings in a derivative contract relative to the underlying index could widen even further.

-To ensure a great trader experience, Delta Exchange marks all open position at Fair Price instead of Last Traded Price.
-The Fair Price has lesser volatility and is more resilient against attempts to manipulate market.
+To avoid such issues and ensure a smooth trading experience, Delta Exchange marks all open position at Fair Mark Price instead of Last Traded Price.
+The Mark Price has lesser volatility and is more resilient against attempts to manipulate the market.

-It is worth noting that Fair Price marking is relevant only computation of Unrealized PnL and Liquidation price.
-Realized PnL is computed using actual trading prices and is thus not impacted by the Fair Price.
+It is worth noting that Fair Price marking is relevant only for the computation of Unrealized PnL and Liquidation price.
+Realized PnL is based off actual traded prices and is thus not impacted by Mark Price.

 The price of a futures contract converges to the underlying index price at the time of contract maturity, i.e.\[Futures\ Price = Underlying\ Index\ Price\]

 At all other times, the price of a futures contract broadly moves in tandem with the price of the Underlying Index, with the difference between the two referred to as basis, i.e.\[Basis = Futures\ Price - Underlying\ Index\ Price\]

 Since the Underlying Index is the foundation of the futures contract, it is logical to assume that\[Futures\ Fair\ Price = Underlying\ Index\ Price + Fair\ Basis\]

 Fair Basis Calculation

-Next, is computed as the moving average of the 12 most recent values of .
-To avoid anomolous values, the is bounded by certain hard limits, which can vary from contract to contract.
+Next, %FairBasis is computed as the moving average of the 12 most recent values of %AnnualisedBasis.
+To avoid anomalous values, the %FairBasis is bounded by certain hard limits, which can vary from contract to contract.

-It is worth noting that only live positions are marked using the Fair Price.
-Thus, unrealised PnL may swing with the Mark Price, realised PnL is unimpacted by Mark Price and depends only on the actual traded prices.
+It is worth noting that only live positions are marked using the Mark Price.
+Thus, while unrealised PnL may swing with the Mark Price, realised PnL is unimpacted by Mark Price and depends only on the actual traded prices.

 Fair Price Marking Leading into Settlement

-A Futures contract on Delta Exchange are settled on the minute TWAP (time-weighted average price) of its Underlying Index.
+Contracts on Delta Exchange are settled on the 30 minute TWAP (time-weighted average price) of its Underlying Index.
 To ensure that at the time of settlement there are no under-margined positions, the transition from using Underlying Index Price to TWAP of the Underlying Index Price in the calculation of Mark Price is done gradually.

 When the settlement time of a contract is one hour away, we switch to a weighted average of Underlying Index Price and TWAP of the Underlying Index Price in Mark Price computation.
-At the time of switch, weight of is and weight of is .
-Over the next minutes, these weights are changed every minute such that weights converge to 0% and 100% respectively.
-This means that in the last 30 minutes leading into contract settlement, it is that is used in the computation of the Mark Price.
-At contract settlemment, is and Mark Price converges to .
+At the time of switch, weight of Underlying_Index_Price\(is\)100%\(and weight of\)TWAP_Underlying_Index_Price\(is\)0%\(.
+Over the next\)30\(minutes, these weights are changed every minute such that weights converge to 0% and 100% respectively.
+This means that in the last 30 minutes leading into contract settlement, it is\)TWAP_Underlying_Index_Price$$ that is used in the computation of the Mark Price.